tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Minimum wall thickness: 0.1mm</li>
 <li>Minimum distance between walls: 0.3mm</li>
 <li>Horizontal surface finish: lower quality than the outcome of Creality</li>
-<li>None of the wheels of the above tolerance test could be able to move.
-The reason might be because we scaled-down the object to 70%.</li>
+<li>None of the wheels could be able to move, and the reason might be because we scaled-down the object to 70%.</li>
 </ul>
 <p></p>
+<h6>TL;DR</h6>
-<h6>What I personally learned</h6>
+<p>What I personally learned:</p>
-<p>Some constraints that we must take into account while designing objects to be 3D-printed:</p>
 <ul>
 <li>Pay attention to laws of gravity.
 We cannot print a piece in mid-air, and models must lie flat on the build plate or be supported.</li>
 <li>The model must fit within the printer’s working area.
 The very first thing we need to check in Cura is the printer we're going to use!</li>
 <li>Heat and curing may cause warping and often the initial base layer of a print is very easy to mess up.
 In order to mitigate this concern, we should use a brim or raft plate before printing the first layer of the actual part.</li>
-<li>A method to mitigate the overhang issue and to print angles greater than 45° could be to design in chamfers or fillets on the solid model.
-I used this trick in my <a href="#filament">individual assignment</a>, and the final outcome was great!</li>
 <li>To achieve longer bridges, we can slow the print speed down and reduce the temperature.
 The faster the speed, the greater the chances are for filament sags.
 This is because the capability of printing horizontal spans is mostly affected by the quality of the material and how close the bridge is to the heated bed.</li>
-<li>The tolerance is an important parameter while designing joined parts, and it could be slightly different when we use different printers or materials.
-For press-fit joints where parts are held together by friction, allow for a +0.3mm offset from the interior parts.
-For sliding-fit joints that allow movement or rotation, allow for +0.5mm offset from each side.</li>
+<li>Tolerance is an important parameter while designing joined parts, and it could be slightly different when we use different printers or materials.
+For press-fit joints where parts are held together by friction, allow for a 0.3 - 0.4mm offset from the interior parts.
+For sliding-fit joints that allow movement or rotation, allow for 0.5mm - 0.6mm offset from each side.</li>
+<li>Be careful when scaling objects with assembled parts.</li>
 </ul>
 <p></p>